Skew Geography Explained

 LOOKING CLOSER

-Everything is possible within the Skew, from whispering flowers to vertical mountains.
+Everything is possible within the Skew, from whispering flowers to horizontal mountains.
 Subdomains can contain anything.
 They vary wildly in size from a few feet to several miles.
 The atmosphere is typically breathable with a gravitation field between 5 -11 m/s².

 Waypoints